unniiiverse/react-uvc/docs/burger.md

 # UVC-Burger
 Burger-menu component.
-On open change all tabindexes (except triggers) to -1.
+On open change all tabindexes (except triggers) to -1 (Ignores tabindex nodes with .uvc-ti-ignore).
 Set overflow in html tag to hidden.

 ## Usage
 Import and initialize component.